 Rooms to Hire in the Fenland Town of March

-March Community Centre is the ideal venue to hire, with a variety of rooms; halls, meeting rooms, stage, workshop, kitchen, cafe, (limited storage), rear garden - all set in a stunning 1910 boys grammer school.
+March Community Centre is the ideal venue to hire, with a variety of rooms; halls, meeting rooms, stage, workshop, kitchen, café, (limited storage), rear garden - all set in a stunning 1910 boys grammar school.

 For more information and booking please contact our Centre Managers:

 March Community Centre

 We host many shows such as Dance Mania, Community Spirit, Peterborough Community Orchestra, Don’t Get Your Vicars in a Twist!, Back 2 in Concert.

 The CPL Trust arrange many free courses at the Centre, ranging from furniture reclaim, sewing, painting, model making to Christmas-related crafts (wreaths/cracker making) and we have a lovely display of their work in the centre.

 We have many providers using the venue for courses such as the Pre-School Learning Alliance and various departments within Cambridgeshire County Council.

 Regular fitness instructors provide karate (Adrenalin Martial Arts); kick boxing (Little Stars); dance (Fenland Fitness and Dance Mania); yoga (Debra Ashurst, Yoga Bellies and Peter Mullins); Pilates/pulmonary rehab/diabetic prevention/weight management/Cam Quit (Everyone Health); indoor bowls, various support groups.